-- You must take at least two years (104 weeks) to gain your hours; 52 weeks must occur post degree. - You may credit no more than 40 hours of experience (except for "workshop hours) for any week.
-This includes categories: client contact, supervision, workshops, and progress notes.

-- For any week in which you wish to count experience, you must have at least one (1) hour of individual or two (2) hours of group supervision.
+- You must take at least two years (104 weeks) to gain your hours; 52 weeks must occur post degree. - You may credit no more than 40 hours of experience (except for "workshop hours") for any week.
+This includes categories: client contact, supervision, workshops, and progress notes. - For any week in which you wish to count experience, you must have at least one (1) hour of individual or two (2) hours of group supervision.
 No supervision, no hours! - For every five (5) hours of client contact you gain as a trainee, you need either one hour of individual or two hours of group supervision.
 (As an intern, you may work ten client hours for the same amount of supervision).
-Note: see "How to Calculate Supervision Ratios" on page 48. - During practicum, you must gain a minimum of 225 supervised hours of which 150 must be direct client contact hours.
-The 75 additional hours can be credited for direct client contact and/or client centered advocacy. - Practicum class time is NOT counted as part of your supervised experience; it is counted as part of your 60 academic units. - You may count up to 1,300 hours before graduation. - After graduation you must gain at least 1,700 hours. - All hours that you wish the board to evaluate for license requirements must have been earned within the six (6) years preceding the date you apply for the exam.
-(See "LMFT Clock," page 51).
+Note: see "How to Calculate Supervision Ratios" on page 51. - During practicum, you must gain a minimum of 225 supervised hours of which 150 must be direct client contact hours.
+The 75 additional hours can be credited for direct client contact and/or client centered advocacy. - Practicum class time is NOT counted as part of your supervised experience; it is counted as part of your 60 academic units. - You may count up to 1,300 hours before graduation (of the 1,300 hours, a maximum 750 can be Client Contact

+- AND Supervision hours). - After graduation, you must gain at least 1,700 hours. - All hours that you wish the board to evaluate for license requirements must have been earned within the six (6) years preceding the date you apply for the exam.
+(See "LMFT Clock," page 55).
 However, the Board will evaluate up to 500 hours gained during practicum (excluding personal therapy), even if they were earned more than six years before filing for the exam. - LMFT/LPCC student Trainees can fulfill practicum requirements for training at sites only after Pepperdine GSEP, Office of Clinical Training and Professional Development, has approved the site and signed a 4-Way Agreement with the site.